domhnallohanlon/cnotes/C11_strings.md

 ### Copying Strings

-To copy a string use the `strcpy()` function.
-This function accepts two arguments, first is the string that you want to copy into (overwrite) and the second is the string you want to copy (duplicate).
+To overwrite an existing string use the `strcpy()` function.
+This function takes two **arguments** or parameters.
+Remember, the `strcpy()` function can be used to overwrite *any* string, so the first thing you need to tell is is what string to replace (overwrite), then you need to tell it what to replace it with i.e. the string you wish to duplicate.

 What do you expect the output of the following gist will be?